Koszul self duality of manifolds: Weiss cosheaves in the category

 \begin{proof} The existence of a cofibrantly generated model structure is a consequence of \cite[Proposition 14.1.A]{fresse_2009} since the category of orthogonal spectra with the positive model structure is cofibrantly generated \cite[Theorem 14.1]{mandell_may_schwede_shipley_2001}.
-The simplicial enrichment follows formally as it does in the case of S-modules \cite[Proposition A.1]{arone_ching_2011}.
+The simplicial enrichment follows formally as it does in the case of S-modules \cite[Proposition A.1]{arone_ching_2011} where the characterization of homotopy colimits can also be found.
 From this, one can deduce the existence of an enriched bifibrant replacement functor \cite[Theorem 13.5.2]{riehl_2014}.
-The category is locally presentable since it is accessible \cite{moser_2019} and admits colimits calculated objectwise \cite[Proposition A.1]{arone_ching_2011}. \end{proof}
+The nerve is presentable since cofibrant generation implies a Quillen equivalence with a combinatorial model category by \cite{rosicky}.\footnote{This assumes a large cardinal axiom called ``Vopënka’s principle'', likely one can avoid this by comparing this category of right modules to a category of right modules based in a combinatorial model category of spectra.} The simplicial localizations of combinatorial model categories are presentable \cite{pavlov2022combinatorial} \end{proof}